ibisek/vfrManual-android/README.md

 NEW version running on both Android and Apple is available here <a href="https://czlovek.github.io/vfrmanual/">https://czlovek.github.io/vfrmanual/</a>.

-Please do not use this first generation app anymore - it has been made obsolete and will no longer receive any updates!!
+Please do not use this first generation app anymore - it will no longer receive any updates!!

 --